redhotvengeance/redhotvengeance.com/_posts/2012-09-03-out-of-the-ashes.markdown

 This site is built on [Jekyll](https://github.com/mojombo/jekyll), which is a static site generator.
 That means that this blog has no CMS, no DB, and no back-end to speak of.
 Why is that awesome?
 Well, because all of my content winds up being static, archivable/versionable files that I can deploy pretty much anywhere.
 Plus, I'm only really serving HTML/CSS/JS, which means the site is lean and fast.

 Jekyll is easy to set up.
-It requires a handful of specific files and a certain directory structure, but once that is all in place, a simple command line execution will build your static site files, which are ready for you to deploy.
+It requires a handful of specific files and a certain directory structure, but once all of that is in place, a simple command line execution will build your static site files, which are then ready for you to deploy.

 Jekyll allows you to write your posts/pages in Markdown, which I dig.
 It also uses Liquid for templates, which makes it easy to inject site and/or post data into your markup.